-Of the Anaconda genus, the most common species is the green anaconda (Eunectes murinus).
-It can be found throughout South America, in all those countries which share the Amazon basin as part of their territory.
+The most common species of the Anaconda genus is the green anaconda (Eunectes murinus).
+It can be found throughout South America, in the nine countries which share the biodiverse Amazon basin as part of their national territories.

 As members of the boa family, all anacondas are non-venomous, relying upon constriction to immobilize and kill their prey.
-At between 30 and 70 kilograms in weight, the green anaconda is the world’s heaviest snake, and also one of the longest.
-Adult females are much larger than adult males, and it is believed that they can grow to more than five meters.
-However, because anacondas continue to grow throughout their lives, scientists have not been able to establish precisely their maximum length.
+At between 30 and 70 kilograms in weight (66 to 154 pounds), the green anaconda is the world’s heaviest snake, and also one of the longest.
+Adult females are much larger than adult males, and it is believed that they can grow to more than five meters (16.5 feet) in length.
+However, because anacondas continue to grow throughout their lives, scientists have not been able to establish precisely their maximum size.

 The green anaconda is also commonly known as the water boa.
-The Yacuruna of Peru, whose name in Quechua means “water people” call the green anaconda “yacumama”, which means “water mother”.
-Throughout South America, indigenous peoples have traditionally told their own legends about this giant snake.
-Among the people of southern Colombia, the green anaconda was said to be the earthly embodiment of the Milky Way, which after descending to Earth created the Amazon River, from which all humans emerged.
+The Yacuruna indigenous people of Peru, whose name in the Quechua language means “water people”, call the green anaconda “yacumama”, which means “water mother”.
+Throughout South America, native peoples have traditionally told their own legends about this giant snake.
+Among the indigenous people of southern Colombia, the green anaconda is said to be the earthly embodiment of the Milky Way, which after descending to Earth created the Amazon River, from which all humans emerged.
 For their part, the indigenous people of eastern Ecuador believe that the anaconda guards the entrance to heaven, while for the Jichi of Bolivia it safeguards water sources and is therefore the giver of all life.

-In the Tambopata National Reserve and the surrounding forests where we operate, green anacondas are often sighted by our naturalist guides and guests, particularly in the rainforest oxbow lakes visited as part of the itineraries we offer.
+In the Tambopata National Reserve and the surrounding forests where we offer our ecotourism activities, including our own Private Conservation Area, green anacondas are often sighted by our naturalist guides and guests, particularly in the rainforest oxbow lakes visited as part of the itineraries we offer.